skydoves/sandwich/README.md

 ### DataSourceCallAdapterFactory
 We can get the `DataSource` directly from the Retrofit service. <br>
-Add call adapter factory `DataSourceCallAdapterFactory` to your Retrofit builder. <br>
+Add a call adapter factory `DataSourceCallAdapterFactory` to your Retrofit builder. <br>
 And change the return type of your service `Call` to `DataSource`.
 ```kotlin
 Retrofit.Builder()